 How To Make Red Velvet Crinkle Cookies

-Make delicious red velvet crinkle cookies dusted with powdered sugar and perfectly baked to be soft and fudgy.
+Make delicious red velvet crinkle cookies covered with powdered sugar and baked to soft and fudgy perfection.
 Serve a batch of this iconic sweet treat in just 30 minutes.

 Preheat the oven to 375 degrees F.